gambia-college/IT-Deparment-Handbook/02-teams.md

 **Bubacarr Sambou** is the head of this team.
 IT Relations is responsible for people operations within and outside of the IT Department.
 They respond to media inquiries, arrange interviews, events, meetings, GC social networks and act as a spokesperson for the IT Department.
 Bubacarr works with Abd Al-Ala and Mamadou to make sure the IT Department is running smoothly.
 Sambou is often the best person to tap first, when you don't know who to talk to about a problem.

 Mansur Badjie is IT Relation head’s assistant.
-He assists Sambou with everything when Sambou is not on the ground, and he’s directly responsible for all the schools within the college.Mansur Badjie is IT Relation head’s assistant.
 He assists Sambou with everything when Sambou is not on the ground, and he’s directly responsible for all the schools within the college.

 His team consists of the following: